Milestones in the company's history

 2015

 Inauguration of a new foundry in China: Since November 2014 the Handtmann Light Metal Foundry (Tianjin) Co., Ltd. has been producing transmission and clutch housings for automobile manufacturers.
-In just one year, a production hall and administrative building were constructed on a 52,000 m² plot on the outskirts of the Chinese metropolis of Tianjin.
+In just one year, a production hall and administrative building were constructed on a 52,000 square metres plot on the outskirts of the Chinese metropolis of Tianjin.

 2013